Clean Air Markets - Monitoring Surface Water Chemistry

 Long Term Monitoring Project (LTM)

 The primary objective of the LTM program is to detect long-term trends in acid/base status of lakes and streams across a gradient of acidic deposition.
 LTM consists of a site network of lakes and streams that are particularly sensitive to acidity due in part to their underlying geology.
-Most site records date back to the mid 1980s or earlier.
+Most site records date back to the mid-1980s or earlier.
 Sites are sampled 3 to 15 times per year with a higher proportion of sampling conducted in the spring to coincide with higher rates of runoff (e.g., snow melt) and higher stream flows because the aquatic effects of acidic deposition often exhibit seasonality (e.g., causing harm in the winter or spring when the more sensitive life stages of some fish species are present).
 LTM water chemistry data are used to characterize how the most sensitive aquatic systems in each region are responding to changing acid deposition, as well as providing information on seasonal chemistry and episodic acidification.

 Temporally Integrated Monitoring of Ecosystems (TIME)

-TIME and LTM Sampling Regions and Cooperators
+LTM Sampling Regions and Cooperators

 - Period of Record — mid 1980s through present